alin9984/Lin_CSCI2270_FinalProject/README.md

 Antonia Lin

 Open Issues/Bugs:
 The program currently only allows for input of one file; furthermore, if the user misenters the file name, the program does not handle this and must be restarted to take in the correct file name.
+(EDIT: wrong file name issue has been resolved by brkn 8102)